polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/architecture.md

   [forkless runtime upgrades](knowledgebase/runtime/upgrades#forkless-runtime-upgrades).
 Substrate clients may also include a "native runtime" that is compiled for the same platform as the client itself (as opposed to Wasm).
-The component of the client that dispatches calls to the runtime is known as the [executor](knowledgebase/advanced/executor), whose role is to select between the native code and interpreted Wasm.
+The component of the client that dispatches calls to the runtime is known as the [executor](knowledgebase/advanced/executor), whose role is to select between the native code and interpreted WASM.
 Although the native runtime may offer a performance advantage, the executor will select to interpret the Wasm runtime if it implements a newer [version](knowledgebase/runtime/upgrades#runtime-versioning).
 - **Peer-to-peer network**: the capabilities that allow the client to communicate with other network participants.
 Substrate uses